 Now that we’ve arrived in the exciting new year of 2018, many of you may be thinking a trip to New York City is on the cards.

-So, with that in mind, I want to share this NYC bucket list with you – I hope it proves useful!
+So, with that in mind, here’s your NYC bucket list, 2018 edition – I hope it proves useful!

 1. See the sights from the Top of the Rock